wardbradt/go-ethereum/MEV_spec_v0_2.md

 ### Block construction

-`MEV bundles` `MUST` be sorted by their `bundle adjusted gas price` first and then one by one added to the block as long as there is any gas left in the block and number of bundles added is less or equal the `MaxMergedBundles` parameter.
+`MEV bundles` `MUST` be sorted by their `bundle adjusted gas price` first and then one by one added to the block as long as there is any gas left in the block and the number of bundles added is less or equal the `MaxMergedBundles` parameter.
 The remaining block gas `SHOULD` be used for non-MEV transactions.

 Block `MUST` contain between 0 and `MaxMergedBundles` bundles.